 2. Rinse the Rice

-Place the rice in a bowl and add water.
+For the first rinse, place the rice in a bowl and add water.

 Gently move the rice with your hand, making a light circular motion about 3 to 4 times, then pour off the water straight away.